robinheinze/POS_system/README.md

 DONE * As a customer, I want to be able to return items, so that I can bring back things I don't want.

-* As a store manager, I want to see which products are most popular, so I can order more of them.
+DONE * As a store manager, I want to see which products are most popular, so I can order more of them.

 * As a store manager, I want to see which items are returned most often, so I can catch any quality problems.